 2,000 Years of Speyer in 20 Seconds

-- 10 BCE – Speyer is founded as Noviomagus.
+- 10 BCE – Speyer is founded as Noviomagus by the Romans.

-- Around 614 – The name Spira is used for the first time.
+- Around 614 – The name Spira appears for the first time

-- 1030 – Construction of the Speyer Cathedral begins.
+- 1030 – Construction of the monumental Speyer Cathedral begins.

 - 1084 – First Jewish families settle in Speyer; the first synagogue is built, followed later by the Mikveh near the cathedral.